 WHAT IS YOUR FAVORITE TYPE OF FOOD?

-My favorite type of food is food that tastes good.
-Of that list (which for me is very lengthy), I would single out bratwurst, Morton’s steaks, and Key lime pie.
+My favorite type of food is the food on my plate.
+Of that list (which for me is very lengthy), I would single out bratwurst, smoked pork and beef, salmon, and Key Lime pie.

 DO YOU HAVE ANY PETS?

-I have three dogs and a cat, all of which are rescues.
-One dog looks to be pure Staffordshire Terrier (a.k.a.
-Pit Bull), one is a Black Labrador mix of some sort, and one is a Bichon Frise.
+I have four dogs and a cat, all of which are rescues.
+Three are black Labradors and one is a Maltese.
 The cat is a skinny black cat that seems to think all the dogs are there for his personal enjoyment.

 IF YOU COULD BE ANY SUPERHERO, WHO WOULD YOU BE?